James McGhee (Hibernian): Irish Flag Day

+Through the sale of 2.75 million Irish flags and the participation of "over 150 local and parish convenors [...] in Glasgow and the West of Scotland, Dundee, Edinburgh and the East," the 1915 Irish Flag Day raised £5,560 for its cause.
+In addition to raising funds for "suffering Belgium", the event had "raised hopes that such a display had done a great deal to soften or dispose of racial prejudices and perpetuate neighbourly feeling between the Irish and Scotch in Scotland.”

-The 1915 Irish Flag Day raised £5,560 for its cause; by contrast, the 1918 Flag Day, although reported a "thorough success" by the Glasgow Observer, was met with sectarian opposition:
+By contrast, the 1918 Flag Day, although reported a "thorough success" by the Glasgow Observer, was met with sectarian opposition:

 Mr McGhee states that the total receipts to date are about £2000.
 Considering the ill-mannered and ungenerous outbreak of opposition and misrepresentation and the splenetic prejudice – the outcome of ignorance – against the green flag, the £2000 total is excellent.
 Let us hope that, despite boycott and bigotry, the Irish Flag will continue to wave.